JoWestermann/smolyax/paper/paper.md

 Smolyak interpolation offers a practical way to construct polynomial approximations with known error bounds for a wide range of function classes, see e.g. [@barthelmann:2000; @chkifa:2015].

-While several libraries provide high-dimensional interpolation functionality, none, to our knowledge, provides a hardware-agnostic, high performance implementation. `jax-smolyak` addresses this gap by providing an efficient solution within the popular JAX ecosystem.
+While several libraries provide high-dimensional interpolation functionality, none, to our knowledge, provides a hardware-agnostic, high performance implementation. `smolyax` addresses this gap by providing an efficient solution within the popular JAX ecosystem.

 # High-dimensional interpolation with the Smolyak operator